jacbart/jaws/README.md

 # or
 # load the command into your current session only
 source <(jaws path command)
-# jawsd or jaws-cd toggles between your current directory and the secrets folder in your jaws.config file
+# jawsd or jaws-cd toggles between your current directory and the secrets folder in your jaws.conf file
 jd
 # or
 jaws-cd